How to quit a job like a professional

 Supply and demand

 The job market is dictated by the laws of supply and demand.
 If there is a shortage of certain skills and experiences, then employers will have a much greater need for them – and they'll have to offer higher wages or perks to attract the best talent (that’s you).
-At the moment, the hospitality, information and communications and construction industries are facing the biggest skills shortages.
+At the moment healthcare and logistics are facing large demands for staff at various levels.
 This means that workers in these industries, or with the right qualifications and transferable skills, are in a strong negotiating position.

 As well as affecting pay and benefits, the laws of supply and demand also impact on contract terms.
 The most in-demand workers will frequently have contracts with a longer notice period (more on that later), and possibly even clauses preventing you from joining a competitor for a set period of time.
 So before you accept a role or hand in your notice, you'll need to check your contract to see how long you're tied to your current role.